LeSpocky/ptxdist/doc/ref_make_variables.rst

   wrappers.
 The specified flags are added to the command line when appropriate.
 In most cases this it the preferred way to add additional flags.
-Adding them via environment variables or ``make`` arguments can have unexpected side effects, such as as overwriting existing defaults.
+Adding them via environment variables or ``make`` arguments can have unexpected side effects, such as overwriting existing defaults.

 ``<PKG>_FLAGS_BLACKLIST``
   A list of arbitrary flags.
 If any one of these flags is found as an